neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/assets/additional-challenges-js-people-in-space.md

     </details>
     &nbsp;

-5. Write an `async` function to get the data from the [`Open Notify API`](http://open-notify.org/Open-Notify-API/People-In-Space/).
-Console.log the data from the API.
+5. Write an `async` function that fetches data from the [Open Notify API](http://open-notify.org/Open-Notify-API/People-In-Space/) and logs it to the console.
    <details>
    <summary>🙈 Hint</summary>